twaclaw/pi-k8s/README.md

 ## Conclusions

-This exercise illustrated how to create a simple load-balancer using Kubernetes on a Raspberry Pi cluster.
-The presented example just scratched the surface of the potential of Kubernertes; Kubernetes is very useful for creating multi-tier applications, scaling up/down replicas automatically, monitoring deployments, and many other applications.
+This exercise illustrated how to set up Kubernetes on a Raspberry Pi cluster.
+A simple load-balancer was used to test the Kubernetes installation.
+This example just scratched the surface of the potential of Kubernertes; Kubernetes is very useful for creating multi-tier applications, scaling up/down replicas automatically, monitoring deployments, and many other applications.

 ## Credits

-- I adapted most of the Ansible scripts from [This article](https://itnext.io/building-a-kubernetes-cluster-on-raspberry-pi-and-low-end-equipment-part-1-a768359fbba3) by [Eduard Iskandarov](https://itnext.io/@eduard.iskandarov).
+- I adapted most of the Ansible scripts from [this post](https://itnext.io/building-a-kubernetes-cluster-on-raspberry-pi-and-low-end-equipment-part-1-a768359fbba3) by [Eduard Iskandarov](https://itnext.io/@eduard.iskandarov).
 - Source image: [AbeBooks.com](https://www.abebooks.com/books/one-hundred-years-of-solitude-50th-anniversary/index.shtml)